Contents

 Energy companies, gas utilities, and transformer maintenance form the utility sector, a cornerstone of modern infrastructure crucial for our daily lives.
 Global demand fluctuations directly impact this sector.
 To meet projected demand growth, ongoing efforts are focused on upgrading electricity transmission and distribution system policies.
 In the utility sector, any new development must consider the critical role of surface properties.
 Characteristics like contact angle, sliding angle, surface tension, and surface energy play a pivotal role in ensuring the efficiency, safety, and reliability of various operations.
 This guide aims to shed light on the importance of these surface properties in the utility sector and showcase the potential benefits of utilizing their measurements.

-We use the important surface properties below to understand the behavior of Utilities products and improve their quality.
+We use the following surface properties to understand the behavior of Utilities products and improve their quality.

 Chapter 2: Contact Angle Measurement